MahnazHabibi/Drug-repurposing/Read_me.txt

 "Please enter the name of output file: "
 For example: 'Output.txt'

-The output  contain the set of all target proteins  and their topological and statisticl features in "Output.txt" file can be found .
+The output file  contains the set of all target proteins  and their topological and statistical features.

 ==============